openmultiplayer/web/docs/scripting/resources/samp_objects.md

 ---
 title: SAMP Objects
-description: This page has the information about objects added in SA-MP.
+description: This page has the information about the objects added in SA-MP
 sidebar_label: SAMP Objects
 ---